Pricing to be used as a guideline - rates may fluctuate between weekday and weekends.

 Day 1: Seoul

 Welcome to Seoul!
 On arrival at Incheon International Airport, you will be welcomed by your driver and transferred by private vehicle to your Seoul Hotel.
-Overnight Seoul.

 Day 2: Seoul (B)